$G$-displays of Hodge type and formal $p$-divisible groups: Crystals and -displays

 \section{Crystals and $G$-displays}

-Let $R$ be a $p$-nilpotent $\zz_p$-algebra, let $G$ be a smooth affine groups scheme over $\zz_p$, and let $\mu$ be a minuscule cocharacter for $G_{W(k_0)}$.
-In \textsection \ref{sub-crystalGdisp}, we construct and study the functorial properties of a $G$-crystal associated to any adjoint nilpotent $(G,\mu)$-display over $\underline{W}(R)$.
-If $\Lambda$ is a finite free $\zz_p$-module, and $G = \textup{GL}(\Lambda)$, this construction recovers the crystal associated to a nilpotent Zink display as in \textsection \ref{sub-zinkcrystals}, see Lemma \ref{lem-comparecrystals}.
+Let $R$ be a $p$-nilpotent $\zz_p$-algebra, let $G$ be a reductive group scheme over $\zz_p$, and let $\mu$ be a minuscule cocharacter for $G_{W(k_0)}$.
+In \textsection \ref{sub-crystalGdisp}, we construct and study the functorial properties of a $G$-crystal associated with any adjoint nilpotent Tannakian $(G,\mu)$-display over $\underline{W}(R)$.
+If $\Lambda$ is a finite free $\zz_p$-module, and $G = \textup{GL}(\Lambda)$, this construction recovers the crystal associated with a nilpotent Zink display as in \textsection \ref{sub-zinkcrystals}, see Lemma \ref{lem-comparecrystals}.
 In \textsection \ref{sub-hodge} we narrow our focus to the case where $(G,\mu)$ is a Hodge type pair (see Definition \ref{def-hodgetype}).